 Hair loss from androgenetic alopecia is typically permanent.
 However, treating it early can help you to stop further hair loss, retain the hair you still have and, in some cases, even regrow hair in areas of your scalp with noticeable thinning.

 Treatments for male pattern baldness include:

-We offer both of these medications and other hair-friendly treatments as part of our Hair Power Pack, which is available online following a consultation with a healthcare provider who will determine if a prescription is appropriate.
+We offer both of these medications and other treatments as part of our Hair Power Pack, which is available online after an online consultation with a healthcare provider who will determine if a prescription is appropriate.

 Our complete guide to male pattern baldness goes into greater detail on androgenetic alopecia, its symptoms, treatment options and more.

-Experts think that alopecia areata is most likely an autoimmune condition, in which your immune system targets, attacks and damages your hair follicles.
+Experts believe that alopecia areata is an autoimmune condition, meaning your immune system targets, attacks and damages your hair follicles.

 If you’re affected by alopecia areata, you may notice the following symptoms: